mietek/halcyon-website/pages/guide/index.md

 linux-(debian|ubuntu):libicu-dev
 ```

 To support cross-platform installation, each entry may include a GNU _bash_ regular expression, specified as a _`pattern`_`:` prefix.
+If the pattern matches the host platform identifier, the package will be installed.

-Halcyon installs packages with no patterns, or with patterns matching the host platform identifier.
+Packages with no patterns are always installed.

 #### Sandbox sources